 For centuries barley tea has been a staple beverage in Korean and Japanese culture.
 Just about everyone drinks it, even infants.
 It's a no caffeine, no sugar, no dairy kind of tisane that gets served hot or cold and at any time of day, often in lieu of water.
-Many drinkers tout the benefits of this simple beverage as an antioxidant and sleep aide, though some just enjoy barley tea for its nutty, toasty flavor.

 - Origin: East Asia, mainly Korea and Japan